 And just like any other, their relationship has had its own set of pitfalls.

-The pair were both in bad shape emotionally after dealing with their fathers’ loss just 12 weeks apart.
+Life hit hard for the pair who were both in bad shape emotionally after dealing with the loss of both their fathers – just 12 weeks apart.

 “My feelings was (sic), ‘Bear, you’ve been very lucky through childhood, but now life has taken the gloves off…

 You’ve got no job; your wife is in a bad way, you’re in a bad way, what are you going to do?”